xingstar97/Harvard_CS109/cs109a_hw9_web.md

 However, although the model learned _a_ rule for mapping from its training input to the example outputs, it did not learn the rule we had in mind, and the model does not extend beyond the kinds of examples it was trained on.
 This is a form of extrapolation.

-**Instructor's note**: This is a common theme with neural networks and other black-box learners: they will figure out a rule that works on the data they are trained on, but that rule is unlikely to extend beyond the range of the training examples.
-Collecting good data is the most important analytic step!
+**Instructor's note: This is a common theme with neural networks and other black-box learners: they will figure out a rule that works on the data they are trained on, but that rule is unlikely to extend beyond the range of the training examples.
+Collecting good data is the most important analytic step!**

 ## Regulrizing Neural Networks